 Whatever LG has done to get this level of performance out of the K10 display, they’ve done a magnificent job.
 So, if you’re wondering why the display didn’t score higher, it’s just a couple of simple things which prevented a better score.
 For example, We found that ultra-high contrast images lost just a fraction of sharpness.
 We should add that it’s unlikely that you will ever take such an image, but it is one aspect of how we test the display.
 In general use, the display is just great.
 Also, in addition, there is no ambient light sensor.
 It’s a small point, but one which can matter.

-The rear camera on the K10 is 8MP, and the front 5MP.
-Both take images which put much of the competition to shame, with bright, punchy colors and great sharpness.
-But where the cameras really excel is with the app LG have provided.
+The rear camera on the K10 is 8MP and the front is 5MP.
+Both take images that put the competition to shame, with bright, punchy colors and great sharpness.
+But where the cameras really excel is with the app LG has provided.
 Sometimes, we see apps packed with options that 90% of people will never use.
-This time, though, LG have packed the app with options that aren’t just useful, but may well turn out to be essential.
+This time, though, LG has packed the app with options that aren’t just useful but may well turn out to be essential.

-Both cameras can record 1080p Full HD video, both allow the pausing of video recording, and also allow a still image to be taken without interrupting the recording.
+Both cameras can record 1080p Full HD video, both allow the pausing of video recording and also allows a still image to be taken without interrupting the recording.
 We do see more of these things on smartphones now, but they are usually limited to the rear camera.
 To clarify, having them on both is an excellent development.
 Both cameras also have GeoTagging available.
-If you are travelling, it can often be difficult to remember exactly where you were on any given day.
+If you are traveling, it can often be difficult to remember exactly where you were on any given day.
 With GeoTagging, the camera records the GPS data along with the image.

 The battery is also a very good performer, with 13 hours of talk time and 20 days of standby.
 Only after subjecting the K10 to really heavy pressure, beyond what it would face in normal use, did we start to see a noticeable dip in battery life.